-The first Tuesday of each month COBE hosts the COBE Connect lunch lecture series in the VCU Student Commons.
-Each lecture features a different faculty researcher discussing their work as well as a free lunch and opportunity to connect with faculty and students interested in mental health research at VCU.
+The second Tuesday of each month COBE hosts the COBE Connect lunch lecture series in the VCU Student Commons.
+Each talk features a different faculty researcher, graduate student or VCU staff member discussing their work as well as a free lunch and opportunity to connect with faculty and students interested in mental health research at VCU.

 February 27 -Tom Bannard, CADC, MBA, Program Coordinator for Rams in Recovery at Virginia Commonwealth University shares his expertise in “Creating a Recovery-Ready Campus.”
 Tom’s talk is from 12 – 1 pm in the Forum Room of the VCU Student Commons (lunch provided).